kornia.geometry.quaternion

 str

-Subtract a given quaternion.
+Subtract a given quaternion, scalar, or torch.Tensor.

 Parameters:

-right (Quaternion) – the quaternion to subtract.
+right (Union[Quaternion, Tensor, float]) – the quaternion, scalar, or torch.Tensor to subtract.

 Return type: